alpinedev51/mma-elo-engine-py/README.md

 ## Updates

-[01/05/2025]
+[02/05/2025]

 - Only supports UFC fights as of now.
 - Only GET API endpoints supported right now.
-- Frontend is WIP only supporting Elo records and fighter searches.
+- Frontend is very much WIP.
+- Currently working on frontend design and visualizations.
 - TODO: See Issues

 ## Introduction